Hunger crisis appeal

 For families already facing extreme poverty, hunger could become more deadly than the virus itself.

-Over one billion people could be left without enough food due to the pandemic and global recession.
+A global recession triggered by the pandemic could leave over half a billion people without sufficient food.
 Mothers like Sameera* and their babies shouldn't have to live with hunger and the damage it does.
 We urgently need your help to deliver vital life-saving food to families like Sameera and Halima's*.

 How money is spent